eddelbuettel/almm/README.md

 ### Building

-It all 'just works' on, _e.g., Ubuntu if you have all the required packages.
-On my laptop I needed to add `libxfixes-dev`, `libxrandr-dev`, `libxinerama-dev`, `libwayland-bin`, `libwayland-dev`, `wayland-protocols` in addition to what was already installed.
+It all 'just works' on, _e.g._, Ubuntu if you have all the required packages.
+On my laptop I needed to add `libcairo-dev`, `libxfixes-dev`, `libxrandr-dev`, `libxinerama-dev`, `libwayland-bin`, `libwayland-dev`, `wayland-protocols` in addition to what was already installed (and of course `libhiredis-dev` and `libevent-dev` for our extension).

 It works with either `redis-server` or `valkey-server`.

+### Running

+See the `activate-linux --help` for available command-line options.
+Adding `-v` (or `-vv` or `-vvv`) adds debugging info, while adding font scale or bold font use or ... can aide in tuning the display.

+At present, the binary is customized for the personal use case listening to symbols ES1 and SP500 and displaying whichever was most current.
+That works really well given that SP500 (via symbol `^GSPC`) updates near real-time but only during standard market hours, whereas ES1 (via symbol `ES=F` is available almost 24 hours (excluding 15:15h to 17:00h) for five days, each time starting the prior day (i.e. Sunday afternoon 17:00h open for electrinic trading to Friday 15:15h; all times Central).

 ### Author